SEEDS: Exponential SDE Solvers for Fast High-Quality Sampling from Diffusion Models

 \item Exponentially weighted integrals: extracting the {time-varying linear coefficient} attached to the network from the integrand by means of a specific choice of change of variables which allows analytic computation of the leading coefficients in the truncated It{\^o}-Taylor expansion associated to $\tmcolor{orange}{F_{\theta} (\mathbf{x}_{\tau}, \tau)}$ up to any arbitrary order;

-\item Modified Gaussian increments: after replicating such change of variables onto the\tmcolor{blue}{ stochastic integral}, analytically computing its variance. \end{enumerate} \paragraph{Novel representation of exact solutions of diffusion SDEs.} The first key insight of this work is that, using the \tmtextit{variation-of-parameters} formula, we can represent the analytic solution $\mathbf{x}_t$ at time $t$ of \eqref{nsde} with respect to an initial condition $\mathbf{x}_s$ as follows:
+\item Modified Gaussian increments: after replicating such change of variables onto the\tmcolor{blue}{ stochastic integral}, analytically computing its variance.

+\item Markov-preserving noise decomposition: \tmcolor{blue}{stochastic integrals} need to be dependent on overlapping time intervals and independent on non-overlapping ones. \end{enumerate} \paragraph{Exponential representation of exact solutions of diffusion SDEs.} The first key insight of this work is that, using the \tmtextit{variation-of-parameters} formula, we can represent the analytic solution $\mathbf{x}_t$ at time $t$ of \eqref{nsde} with respect to an initial condition $\mathbf{x}_s$ as follows: